-1. Notice to vacate a building or premises declared to be a serious and continuing danger to the public and/or occupants shall be in accordance with Section 6-36, LCC.
-The property shall be kept posted with the notice to vacate until the property is rendered safe.

-2. Any person who fails to abide by the notice to vacate or tampers with the posted notice to vacate shall be punished as provided in Section 1-9 of the Leon County Code of Laws.
+- 1. Notice to vacate a building or premises declared to be a serious and continuing danger to the public and/or occupants shall be in accordance with Section 6-36, LCC.
+The property shall be kept posted with the notice to vacate until the property is rendered safe. - 2.
+Any person who fails to abide by the notice to vacate or tampers with the posted notice to vacate shall be punished as provided in Section 1-9, LCC.